SalomePlatform/smesh/doc/salome/gui/SMESH/input/use_existing_algos.rst

 **Import Elements from Another Mesh** algorithms allow to define the mesh of a geometrical object by importing suitably located mesh elements from another mesh.
+The algorithms import elements whose all nodes lye on the geometry being meshed.
 The mesh elements to import from the other mesh should be contained in groups.
 If several groups are used to mesh the same geometry, validity of nodal connectivity of result mesh must be assured by connectivity of the source mesh; no geometrical checks are performed to merge